gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 The union type we get is really a **type-level set**.
 But that’s outside the scope of this post.

-Instead, let’s compare it to listing keys on a JavaScript object:
+Instead, lets compare it to listing keys on a JavaScript object:

 ```ts
 const map = { key1: 42, key2: 123 }